mihirchronicles/mihirchronicles.github.io/content/bookshelf/making-of-manager.md

 ---
-title: The Making Of A Manager | What To Do When Everyone Looks To You by Julie Zhuo
+title: The Making Of A Manager by Julie Zhuo
 date: "2023-05-26"
 path: "/bookshelf/making-of-manager.md"
 ---

 ## I. Brief Summary

 This is a great book for those who are exploring the path to go from individual contributor (IC) to a manager.
 Julie shares her own experiences while she was at Facebook (former VP of Design).
 Julie shares practical advice with a conversational tone.
 The book includes day-to-day tactics on what it takes to be an effective and action-oriented manager.

 ## II.
 Big Ideas

 - A manager's job is to build a team.
 If you don’t have a good handle on yourself, you won’t have a good handle on how to best support your team.
 - A manager is a specific role.
 Leadership is the particular skill of being able to guide and influence other people.
 While the role of a manager can be given to someone (or taken away), leadership is not something that can be bestowed.
 It must be earned.
 People must want to follow you.
 A leader, on the other hand, doesn’t have to be a manager.
 - Great managers are made, not born.